swayams99/si2026-analog-notebook-Swayam/lab.md

 - **Observed Signal:** Clear sine wave at 1 kHz, 10 Vpp

 ### Channel 2 (Blue Line)
-- **Time Base:** 100 µs/div
-- **Voltage Scale:** 1 V/div
 - **Observed Signal:** Flat baseline at 0 V (no input connected)

 ## Scopy Interface Snapshots
-### Signal Generator
+### Signal Generator Output (W1 → CH1)
 ![Scopy Signal Generator Screenshot](./m2k-labs/Frequencygenoutput.png)

-### Oscilloscope
+### Oscilloscope Observation (CH1)
 ![Scopy Oscilloscope Screenshot](./m2k-labs/freqgeninput.png)

+*(Ensure the image paths match the actual filenames in your repo.)*

 ## Observations
-- The Signal Generator successfully produced a stable sine wave at the configured parameters.
+- The Signal Generator (W1) successfully produced a stable sine wave at the configured parameters.
-- The Oscilloscope confirmed the waveform characteristics (frequency, amplitude, and phase).
+- The Oscilloscope (CH1) confirmed the waveform characteristics (frequency, amplitude, and phase).
 - Channel 2 remained flat, validating that no signal was applied.
 - The experiment demonstrates how Scopy integrates signal generation and measurement seamlessly.

 ## Conclusion
 This lab illustrates the process of generating and analyzing signals using the **ADALM2000 kit**.
 The results confirm the accuracy of Scopy’s Signal Generator and Oscilloscope modules for educational and diagnostic purposes.

+---

 ---